apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Steve Albini, Storied Producer and Icon of the Rock Underground, Dies at 61**
+**Israel-Hamas war: Kerem Shalom crossing into Gaza reopens after rocket attack**

-You can read more about it [here](https://pitchfork.com/news/steve-albini-storied-producer-and-icon-of-the-rock-underground-dies-at-61/).
+You can read more about it [here](https://apnews.com/article/israel-hamas-war-news-05-08-2024-495e6dabfdddc5587bd20e71b6ad421d).

 ## Requirements
 - Python 3.8